 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a 25-square tear-off in Salinas?
-Most jobs fit a 20-yard container; use this simple conversion for asphalt shingles: two-thirds of a cubic yard per square.
-Our low-wall roll-off allows for easy access while managing the heavy tonnage that typically arrives from roofs across Monterey County.
+How big a container do you actually need for a 25-square tear-off in Salinas?
+The math is simple: for asphalt shingles, count two-thirds of a cubic yard per square; a 20-yard container fits most jobs.
+Most pros prefer a low-wall roll-off for easy loading; this prevents heavy tonnage issues that often plague Monterey projects.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Salinas residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.